 Todd Green is Associate Professor of Religion at Luther College in Decorah, Iowa.
 A nationally recognized expert on Islamophobia, Green is currently serving a one-year term as a Franklin Fellow at the U.S. State Department, where he analyzes and assesses the impact of anti-Muslim prejudice in Europe on countering violent extremism initiatives, refugee and migrant policies, and human rights.

-A dedicated public scholar, Green blogs regularly for The Huffington Post and has been interviewed by a variety of media outlets, including CNN, NPR, Al Jazeera, France 24, and Reuters.
+As a dedicated public scholar, Green writes regularly for The Huffington Post and has been interviewed by a variety of media outlets on Islamophobia, including CNN, NPR, Al Jazeera, France 24, and Reuters.
 His views on Islamophobia have also been cited by organizations such as the Council on Foreign Relations, the Center for American Progress, and the Southern Poverty Law Center.

 Green’s most recent book is The Fear of Islam: An Introduction to Islamophobia in the West (Fortress Press, 2015).
 The book surveys the history of anti-Muslim prejudice in Europe and the United States and addresses the political and cultural factors contributing to the rise of Islamophobia in the post-9/11 era.
 Green is currently writing a book that challenges the presumption of guilt made about Muslims after terrorist attacks and that encourages a moratorium on calling on Muslims to condemn terrorism.